sRassmann/YODA/README.md

 ### Distributed Data Parallel
-YODA can be easily trained on multiple GPUs (on a single node) with DDP (again assuming that torchrun refers to the correct env, e.g. by `alias torchrun="singularity exec --nv -B <binds> $SING_FILE torchrun"`):
+YODA can be easily trained on multiple GPUs (on a single node) with DDP (again assuming that torchrun refers to the correct env, e.g., by `alias torchrun="singularity exec --nv -B <binds> $SING_FILE torchrun"`):

 ```bash